 L i f e is weird Woody.
 I’ve said it many times and every single time it’s been true.
+Things happen.
+Let’s talk scenarios.
 When your employer scans your internet traffic and finds you’re a regular on say, Sextoy.com, never worry.
-If upon arrival home to your lair you discover a cobalt Illadeph Triple Coil perched atop the kitchen table, with a note from your soon-to-be ex-wife, never fluster.
+Remember, things happen.
+If upon arrival home to your lair you discover someone’s cobalt Illadeph Triple Coil perched atop the kitchen table, with a note from your soon-to-be ex-wife, never fluster.

-Worry changes nothing, except the quality of your personal experience.
+Worry changes nothing, except the quality of your personal experience, and anyone else around watching.
 When you’re already quavering on the cusp of unemployment or worse, why make it bitter by senseless emotional churn?
 No. This is your time.
 Revel.
 Brook no interference.
 Now is the time to live large, and now is all we ever have.

 Nights are bright if you’re in love.
 Doesn’t really matte whet you happen to be in love with—just be there.
 If you’re in love with the fear of falling, do that.
 Live it up by perching on the precipice of the tallest structure around.

 This isn’t an odd example.
 Life is weird in part because people are weird.
 True.
 Don’t bother to pretend or argue.
 Look around.
 The more you know the weirder it gets.
 Oodles of people understand this simple truth.

 The oddities of people fuel the funk pump of life.
 Where would we be without said?

 So what are we really talking about here; love, sex, the internet, employment, unemployment, change, corrosive worry, and you.
 Being summarily fired, or single—for things that may be perfectly understandable, when cast in the proper light, are more than survivable.
 Or maybe not, when approached improperly.
 A gift is a gift, in whatever form.